Travel.State.Gov > International Travel > Country Information > Estonia International Travel Information

 HIV/AIDS Restrictions: The U.S. Department of State is unaware of any HIV/AIDS entry restrictions for visitors to or foreign residents of Estonia.

 Credible information indicates terrorist groups continue plotting possible attacks in Europe.
 European governments are taking action to guard against terrorist attacks.
 All European countries remain potentially vulnerable to attacks from transnational terrorist organizations.

 In Estonia, everyone is required by law to wear small reflectors on clothing when it is dark outside.
 Fines for refusing to wear the reflectors range from $50 to $500 USD.
-Falling large icicles from buildings, in addition to slippery roads and sidewalks, can be a potentially deadly problem in the winter and spring.
+Large icicles falling from buildings and slippery roads and sidewalks can be potentially deadly problems in the winter and spring.

 Victims of Crime: U.S. citizen victims of sexual assault are encouraged to contact the U.S. Embassy for assistance.
-Report crimes to the local police at 112, and contact the U.S. Embassy at +(372) 668-8128.
-For social welfare emergencies, such as domestic violence or child abuse, dial 112 (English-speaking operators are available).
+Report crimes to the local police at 112 and contact the U.S. Embassy at +(372) 668-8128.
+For social welfare emergencies, such as domestic violence or child abuse, dial 112 (English-speaking operators are sometimes available).
 Remember that local authorities are responsible for investigating and prosecuting the crime.

 See our webpage on help for U.S. victims of crime overseas.